 For years, I’ve kept a gratitude journal and a vision board.
 Jon and I update it often and keep adding vacations, home decor pictures, and motivational posts.
 It’s such an awesome visual process that really helps me see what I’m working towards and define my goals more clearly.
 While I’ve rotated new vacation destinations and bedding colors, this marble fireplace has had some major staying power when I visualize my dream house.
 I love the clean, minimalist lines and glam look of classic marble.

 I used some leftover paint from my studio space for the sides of my new fireplace so it matches my inspiration photos.
-Since we have repainted the entire inside over the past year, we have several gallons of coordinating paint lying around that comes in super-handy for projects like this:
+Since we have repainted the entire inside of our house over the past year, we have several gallons of coordinating paint lying around that comes in super-handy for projects like this:

 When I started, the fireplace looked pretty sad.
 The entire wall used to be covered with dated mirrors and when we ripped them off, had to also smooth and patch the wall.
 In the process, we found water damage beneath the mirrors from our roof and a crack in the wall that stretched from the ceiling down to the base of the fireplace.
 (Good thing we plan on replacing that in the next few weeks anyways.)